Osteoarthritis at the base of the thumb

 What are the risks and possible complications from surgery?

-As with any surgery complications can happen, but with these procedures they tend to be relatively mild if they do.
-However, by being aware of them you may be able to help your doctor or therapist catch them early.
+As with any surgery, complications can happen.
+However, with these procedures they tend to be relatively mild if they do.
+By being aware of the possible complications, you may be able to help your doctor or therapist catch them early.

 Complications can include the following.